rkiddy/OpenCalAccessData/README.md

 So, if someone says they live in "Oatland, CA", or say they have a 2 digit phone number, there is nothing the SoS can do about it.

-But we, as members of the public, can see this data and I can set up a system to track errors I have found in the data and ways to correct them.
+But we, as members of the public, can see this data and I can set up a system to track errors in the data and keep track of how to correct the errors.
 I have no authorization to correct the data, but when I have the data, it is no longer a legal record of the data, but my copy of the legal record, to do with as I will.
 So, I will.
 And I will not claim that this data is the legal record, so that is all good.

 If you have any suggestions about any of this, please contact me at: